DanielKnafel/Advanced-Programming-2/README.md

 ## Introduction
 In our project we connect to the flight gear simulator.

-We simulate a flight using a given flight csv files with a necessary details regarding airplane's state at any given second from the beginning, of airplane's taking off till the end, of its landing.
+We simulate a flight using a given flight csv files with a necessary details regarding airplane's state at any given second.

+From the beginning, of airplane's taking off till the end, of its landing.

 In this project we're using:
 1) **.NET Framework** to create a GUI App for FlightGear.